5t3ph/moderncss-dot-dev/src/posts/container-query-solutions-with-css-grid-and-flexbox.md

 date: 2020-06-11
 ---

-> _This is the thirteenth post in a series examining modern CSS solutions to problems I've been solving over the last 13+ years of being a frontend developer_.

 True container queries are a much asked for CSS feature that would be a complement to media queries but be placed on container elements instead of the viewport.

 > [Here's Miriam Suzanne's container queries proposal](https://gist.github.com/mirisuzanne/748169312f110d6246e092945673b16e) which is [being prototyped in Chromium](https://bugs.chromium.org/p/chromium/issues/detail?id=1145970)